-Various additional covers and options (riders) are also available, for example, waiver of premium (on incapacity, on death in a joint life plan and on serious illness).
+Various additional covers and options (riders) are also available, for example, waiver of premium (on incapacity, on death in a joint life plan and on serious illness) and dementia and frail care cover option.

-VLL also offers access to the unique Vitality healthy living programme which is a wellness programme designed to encourage members of the programme to lead a healthier life and reward them for doing so.
+VLL also offers access to the unique Vitality Healthy Living programme which is a wellness programme designed to encourage members of the programme to lead a healthier life and reward them for doing so.
 For example, members can obtain discounts from Vitality's specified health partners on health screening, fitness assessments, selected exercise equipment, dieting and stopping smoking courses.
-Policyholders can also obtain future premium discounts depending on their Vitality status.
+Policyholders can also obtain future premium discounts depending on their Vitality status and policy type.

 In addition, policyholders can also select either the Vitality Optimiser ("VO") or Wellness Optimiser ("WO") options which provide an initial premium discount compared to policyholders who do not select VO or WO.
 The VO policyholders' future protection premiums then change annually at a rate which is linked to their Vitality status, while for WO policyholders, future premiums change in line with their Vitality status and Wellness status.
-For whole of life products there is also the Premium Optimiser option where premiums increase annually at a fixed rate and the Interest Rate Optimiser option where premiums increase annually at a rate linked to long term interest rates (the higher long term interest rates the lower the annual premium increase) - the initial premium for both of these products is discounted compared to policies where these options are not selected.
+For whole of life products there is also the Premium Optimiser option where premiums increase annually at a fixed rate and the Interest Rate Optimiser option where premiums increase annually at a rate linked to long term interest rates (the higher long-term interest rates the lower the annual premium increase).